Vincent Massey: Second World War

 Nevertheless, Massey was a Canadian and British patriot and worked not only to maximize Canada's war effort once the Second World War broke out, but also served through 1936 as the Canadian delegate to the League of Nations, between 1941 and 1945 as a trustee of the National and Tate galleries, and as chair of the Tate's board of governors from 1943 to 1945.
 For this work Massey was inducted by George VI into the Order of the Companions of Honour in 1946.
-After Britain declared war on 3 September 1939, the high commissioners set up themselves up as a "junior war cabinet" that represented their interests with the British government.
-As te Water was fired on 7 September 1939 for opposing South Africa's entry into the war, Bruce and Massey were regarded as the co-leaders of the high commissioners.
+After Britain declared war on 3 September 1939, the high commissioners set themselves up as a "junior war cabinet" that represented their interests with the British government.
+As Charles te Water was fired on 7 September 1939 for opposing South Africa's entry into the war, Bruce and Massey were regarded as the co-leaders of the high commissioners.
 In a reversal of the expected roles, the New Zealand high commissioner Bill Jordan, a working class British man and a former London policeman who had immigrated to New Zealand in 1904 was the high commissioner best liked by the British, followed up by Bruce.
 Massey with his aristocratic airs was considered to be a pompous snob who was too overtly proud of the fact that the Masseys were one of Canada's richest families.

-In September 1939, Massey and Bruce met with the Dominions Secretary, Anthony Eden, to suggest a plan to train airmen in Canada and Australia, which became the genesis of the Commonwealth Air Training Plan.
-Massey always regarded his work as in helping to create the Commonwealth Air Training Plan as one of his great achievements.
-However, Massey was undercut by Mackenzie King who in an extraordinary move told the British as not to regard Massey as speaking for Canada, leaving the British confused about what was the precise purpose of Massey's role in London.
-Mackenzie King had only very reluctantly declared war on Germany on 10 September 1939 was keen to minimize Canada's role in the war, wanting Canada to do as little as possible, as he feared a repeat of the conscription crisis of 1917.
+In September 1939, Massey and Bruce met with the Dominions Secretary, Anthony Eden, to suggest a plan to train airmen in Canada and Australia, which became the genesis of the British Commonwealth Air Training Plan.
+Massey always regarded his work as in helping to create the British Commonwealth Air Training Plan as one of his great achievements.
+However, Massey was undercut by Mackenzie King who in an extraordinary move told the British not to regard Massey as speaking for Canada, leaving the British confused about what was the precise purpose of Massey's role in London.
+Mackenzie King had only very reluctantly declared war on Germany on 10 September 1939 and was keen to minimize Canada's role in the war, wanting Canada to do as little as possible, as he feared a repeat of the conscription crisis of 1917.
 Once the war began, the deeply Anglophile Massey wanted Canada to do as much as possible to help the "mother country", leading Mackenzie King to marginalize him as Massey's views about Canada's role in the war were not his views.
-Massey welcomed the appointment of Churchill as prime minister on 10 May 1940 by King George VI, through he never lost his doubts about the fitness of Churchill to be prime minister, regarding him as an adventurer with a questionable sense of judgement.
+Massey welcomed the appointment of Churchill as prime minister on 10 May 1940 by King George VI, though he never lost his doubts about the fitness of Churchill to be prime minister, regarding him as an adventurer with a questionable sense of judgement.
 In late May 1940, Massey informed the British that Canada was sending all of the Royal Canadian Navy's destroyers to Britain to assist with the defense of Britain if France surrendered.